 4. What to expect on your first day skiing in new boots

 It can take up to 3 days skiing, sometimes longer, for you to get used to your new boots and custom footbeds, and also for them to get used to you.
-The in store process of buying new boots involves moulding the liners which will accelerate the breaking in of your new boots.
+The in-store process of buying new boots involves molding the liners which will accelerate the breaking in of your new boots.
 However there is only so much we can do in store, you need to go ski them!
 During this period don’t stress if you have a little bit of discomfort - it’s completely normal.
 When you come in for your bootfit we’ll run through some strategies to help with any discomfort.

 Custom footbeds are a crucial element in ensuring comfortable ski boots.
 Speak to anybody who has them in their ski boots and they’ll agree.
 Consider custom footbeds to be the foundations of a well fit boot.
-They stabilised the foot and hold it in alignment inside the liner and shell.
+They stabilise the foot and hold it in alignment inside the liner and shell.
 When made correctly they take the perfect shape of the skiers arch and allow the skier to transfer power much more directly and efficiently into the ski increasing performance.
 By molding the custom footbed to the shape of the plantar (underneath) surface comfort will be enhanced as there is even pressure distribution throughout the foot.
-Getting a custom ski boot fit is definitely a step in the right direction to achieving comfort, performance and increasing your enjoyment of skiing, but to really complete the process a custom footbed needs to be included in the equation.
+Being fit for a ski boot is definitely a step in the right direction to achieving comfort, performance and increasing your enjoyment of skiing, but to really complete the process a custom footbed needs to be included in the equation.

 From humble beginnings in Montebelluna in Italy, ski boots have come a long way since leather boots were used.
 After Bob Lange created the first plastic ski boot in 1962, there have been numerous changes to ski boot design as our needs have progressed and skiing styles have evolved.